Nooneokf/temp-mail/public/blog/get-otp-without-your-own-email.md

 ---

-## Why FreeCustom.Email is Ideal for OTP Verifications
+## Why tempmail.encorebot.me is Ideal for OTP Verifications

 *   **Speed:** Our platform is optimized to be blazing fast, so you get your OTP without delay.
 *   **Reliability:** Our mail servers are robust, ensuring you receive the verification email promptly.